teamtomo/cryohub/README.md

 # naaf

-`naaf` is a library for reading and writing Cryo-ET data.
+`naaf` is a library for reading and writing Cryo-ET data based on the [`cryotypes`](https://github.com/teamtomo/cryotypes/) specification.

 # Installation